Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 Architectural Adaptation

-With the latest trends pushing functionality to server-side rendering, and nuqs being compatible with server components, conventional wisdom suggested filtering data at the database level.
+With the latest trends pushing functionality to server-side rendering, and nuqs being compatible with server components, conventional wisdom suggested filtering data at the database level was the right call.
 After all, that's typically the most efficient approach for large datasets.

 However, our catalog consisted of only about 100 classes.
 Adding database roundtrips for each filter change would introduce unnecessary latency.
-Instead, I opted for a hybrid approach:
+Instead, I opted for client-side data filtering—a decision that would prove crucial for performance.

 - Server-side rendering with full route caching for the initial data load